sds/.vim/README.md

     cd ~/.vim && ./update

 You can run the `update` script at any time to fetch the latest changes from each of the plugin repositories.
+If you have a lot of plugins and want to speed this up, you could manually specify a revision of the plugin that you want, so that it only updates when you change the revision.

 ## Configuration